Supporting your child after a kidney transplant

 Follow up appointments

 All children need follow-up appointments at the hospital or clinic, to check for any health problems.
-These These will continue for the life of the kidney transplant and beyond.
+These will continue for the life of the kidney transplant and beyond.
 It is important to go to these appointments.
 You will also have the opportunity to ask any questions.
 At these appointments, your child may have:

-• his or her height and weight checked
+• their height and weight checked

 • a physical examination